EvanJ4536/Pybot/README.md

 # Pybot
-Useful functions for making bots scripts for simple games like runescape or flash games, using OpenCV Template Matching.
+Useful functions for making bots scripts for simple games like runescape or flash games.
-Supports multiple instances at the same time and HSV filters for more refined image detection.
+Uses OpenCV Template Matching and HSV filtering for more refined image detection.
+Supports multiple instances at the same time.
 Supports windows only.

 **Be mindful with the use of the functions that manipulate the mouse and active window in loops, a simple logic error could have the window stuck on the foreground**